MmagdyHafezZ/calnic/README.md

 - Click “Login”
 - You will land on the Doctor Dashboard

-### 5) Book off a holiday (Doctor)
+### 5) Book Off Time and Manage Status from Doctor Dashboard

-- Navigate to Doctor > Availability
-- Click “Book Off Holiday”
-- Enter:
-  - Start Date: pick a date range that overlaps with your existing bookings (e.g., start next Monday)
-  - End Date: 5 days after start date
-  - Reason: `Annual leave`
-- Click “Save”
-- The system will mark those days as unavailable and may flag conflicts for existing appointments
+- Select the "Change Availability" button
+- To book time off:
+  - Either drag to select a date range, or manually pick a range using the "Start" and "End" boxes.
+  - Add a reason to the "Reason" input box.
+  - Select "Review".
+If the range you provided overlaps with already booked appointments, you will receive a warning.
+  - Press "Confirm" to confirm the time off.
+  - All time off will be added to the "Unavailable blocks" section.
+You may also remove time off from here.
+  - Either select "Add more" or "Back to schedule"
+- The doctor dashboard also allows the doctor to select their current status.
+Use the dropdown menu on the left toolbar to do so.
+- All of Dr. Turner's appointments can be viewed from his dashboard.

-### 6) Switch back to Front Desk Admin and resolve any problems with the book-off holiday
+### 6) Switch back to Front Desk Admin and resolve any problems with the book-off holiday (only if a conflict was created earlier)

-- Click “Logout”
+- Logout using the profile button in the top right hand corner.
 - Login again as Front Desk Admin:
   - Username: `admin`
   - Password: `admin`
-- Go to Dashboard
 - Check the right sidebar for alerts/conflicts or open the calendar to see conflicted bookings
 - For each conflict:
-  - Click the conflicted appointment
-  - Choose “Reschedule”
+  - Use the warning and press "Reschedule" or find the conflict in the calendar and press "Change Appointment"
-  - Pick a new date/time outside the doctor’s holiday range
+  - Pick a new date/time outside the doctor’s holiday range (which will now be greyed out)
   - Confirm changes
 - Verify that conflicts are cleared and the calendar shows updated appointments